seerhein-lab/micgwaf/micgwaf-core/src/docs/components.md

 In micgwaf, a component needs to follow the component contract, laid out in the interface de.seerheinlab.micgwaf.component.Component.

-A Component typically has a constructor with two parameters: the id of the component and the parent.
+A component typically has a constructor with the parent component as parameter.
-The id can be null, although for most components this is not recommended, and the parent may be null only for standalone components like page components.
+The parent may be null only for standalone components like page components.
 There is a bi-directional relation between parent and child components.
 Typically, the component tree is constructed bottom-up (starting from the page component), so it is the responsibility of the parent component to establish the bi-directional relationship properly.
+Also quite common are constructors with the id of the component and the parent.
+The id can be null, although for most components this is not recommended.

 A Component has the following responsibilities
 - Allow its children to render themselves in the render phase